JetBrains/kotlin/libraries/stdlib/samples/ReadMe.md

 This project contains samples for the standard library functions.
 They are located in the [test](test) source root and each sample is written like a small unit test.
-These samples can be referenced in the documentation of the standard library functions with the [`@sample`](https://kotlinlang.org/docs/reference/kotlin-doc.html#block-tags) tag and embedded in the generated documentation as runnable samples.
+These samples are referenced in the documentation of the standard library functions with the [`@sample`](https://kotlinlang.org/docs/reference/kotlin-doc.html#block-tags) tag and embedded in the generated documentation as runnable samples.

 ### Guides for sample authoring

-Note that samples, even though they are written as unit tests, are not conceptually the same as unit tests.
+Note that samples are conceptually different from unit tests, although they are written as such.
-Unlike a unit test, which usually explores corner cases of a function being tested, the goal of a sample is to show a common use case of a function.
+While a unit test usually explores corner cases of a function being tested, the goal of a sample is to show a common use case of a function.

 Please see the existing samples for an inspiration on authoring new ones.